“Medicines cure diseases but only Doctors cure patients” – Carl Jung

 Over time, this experience might get you significant recognition in your respective field.
 Switching from job to practice is a transitory phase where there is a huge need for cash outflow for setting up a business along with an unstable cash inflow.
 In the development stage of setting up your clinic, you might seek to establish your business first.

-Lack of financial literacy in Doctors:
+Lack of Financial Literacy in Doctors:

 All doctors are incredibly dedicated and perfectionists in everything they do in their profession.
 But when it comes to handling finance, they just tend to follow their peers.